 NWO encourages PhDs to include a chapter in their theses about the opportunities and possibilities for valorising their research.
 Since 2010, NWO has awarded a prize of € 5,000 for the thesis with the best valorisation chapter.

-- Valorisation training for PhD students working at the NWO Institutes Organisation (NWO-I)
+- Valorisation training for PhD students working at the NWO-I

-Once a year the NWO-Institutes Organisation (NWO-I) organises a valorisation training course for its PhDs.
+Once a year NWO-I (the Institutes Organisation of NWO) organises a valorisation training course for its PhDs.
 The aim of this course is to make PhDs aware of the importance, value and opportunities that scientific knowledge offers for applications.
 Information about this training course and the planned data can be found through Special courses for trainee researchers.

 FOM Valorisation Memorandum